 Taxes are a necessity in modern American society.
 They pay for basic infrastructures, like roads and schools, and they go toward the salaries of teachers, post office workers, and other government employees.

-While everyone with a job has to pay income taxes, those who own property have to pay additional taxes.
+While everyone with a job has to pay income taxes, those who own property have to pay additional taxes – it comes with the benefits of owning a home.
 This can become even more complicated if you are selling your home in California, thanks to California’s home sale tax.
-Navigating these taxes can be intimidating, and filing these taxes improperly can potentially lead to you overpaying or getting a visit from the IRS later on.
+Navigating the various California taxes on home sale can be intimidating, and filing these taxes improperly can potentially lead to you overpaying or getting a visit from the IRS later on.

 Read our guide on the taxes that you have to pay when selling a home in California.